Legitimate ground-truth-free metrics for deep uncertainty classification scoring: RELATED WORK

 If the role of an uncertainty scoring function is to provide insights regarding a model's trustworthiness, how can one be sure that scoring functions themselves are trustworthy?
 ML practitioners would typically investigate this question on a held-out dataset as part of an evaluation phase.
 Unfortunately, assessing the quality of quantified uncertainties appears to be more challenging than other ML predictions as there is no genuine ground truth in the form of \eqref{eq:misclassif_error} or \eqref{eq:p_gap} which is mainly why no consensus on UQ metrics has emerged in the literature~\citep{ovadia2019can}.
 This performance evaluation challenge was addressed in prior arts (sometimes depending on the sought use case: input ranking or OOD detection).
 The following paragraphs provide an overview of these related works.

 One line of UQ validation leverages a companion task that aims at leveraging meaningful signals in an uncertainty score.
 One such task is uncertainty sampling for active learning \citep{gal2017deep,nguyen2022measure}.
 If a UQ method correctly selects data points with high predictive uncertainty, revealing their labels should provide a strong supervisory signal and allow to maximize accuracy increase.
+At each active learning round, \citet{gal2017deep} select the input that maximizes an uncertainty scoring function, add it to the training set and re-train the model.
+When using the total entropy, mutual information, or variation ratio function, the test accurracy increases at a pace significantly faster compared to random selection of the next input to insert in the training set. \citet{nguyen2022measure} conducted a broader range of similar experiments and show that, depending on the model class, uncertainty scoring functions capturing epistemic uncertainty rather than aleatoric uncertainty can be far better acquistion functions.
 In a similar spirit, UQ scoring can be used as feedback for the initial task. \citet{mortier2023calibration} build weighted ensembles where the weights of the ensemble members are computed from the scoring issued by the UQ technique.
 If a UQ technique is well behaved, its corresponding ensemble should promote reliable classifiers and achieve better classification performances.
+However, evaluation in this setting requires the uncertainty scores to be well calibrated.
+In contrast, this paper addresses the evaluation of scores regardless of their calibration performances.
 Reinforcement learning can also typically benefit from feedback and is used for validation in \citep{gal2016dropout}.
+Specifically, in situations where the Q-value function is approximated by a neural network, predictive uncertainty can be leveraged to perform Thomson sampling in lieu of an $\epsilon$-greedy search.
+The higher the expected cumulative reward, the better the uncertainty estimates.

 A rigorous way to check if quantified uncertainties align with errors is to rely on controlled experiments that typically involve a physical system \citep{caldeira2020deeply}.
 Depending on the system in question, sources of aleatoric and/or epistemic uncertainty can be varied which will impact the learnt model emulating the physical system.
 In a sensitivity analysis spirit, one may check that a scoring function varies monotonically with each source and compute a correlation metric.
 However this objective evaluation remains grounded with a single regression task and does not reach the genericity objective to evaluate quantified uncertainties on arbitrary data and classification tasks.